Advertiser Disclosure

 5. Map Aesthetics

-While this section won’t really matter if you’re simply looking to use Great Circle Mapper to calculate flight distances, I figure I may as well share my preferred ways to make my maps look prettier using the software.
+While this section won’t really matter if you’re simply looking to use Great Circle Mapper to calculate flight distances, we’d like to share our preferred ways to make our maps look prettier using the software.

 Great Circle Mapper offers a variety of different Map Styles, and a trio of the most common styles are displayed underneath the map: Plain, Light, and Blue Marble.

-The default view is Plain, which I find… well, exceedingly plain, and also makes it difficult to read some of the airport codes.
-That’s why I always switch to Light instead.
+The default view is Plain, which can make it difficult to read some of the airport codes.
+That’s why we always switch to Light instead.

 Much better.